maxime1992/my-dev.to/blog-posts/manage-dev-to-blog-posts-with-continuous-deployment/manage-dev-to-blog-posts-with-continuous-deployment.md

 You can now click on "settings".

-We now need to pass your dev.to token to Travis.
-Within the "environment variables" section, define a new one called "DEV_TO_GIT_TOKEN".
+We now need to pass the dev.to token to Travis.
+Within the "environment variables" section, define a new one called `DEV_TO_GIT_TOKEN`.
 Go back to the dev.to tab where you've generated the token, copy it and paste it into the "value" input.

 ![Pass the dev to token to Travis](./assets/travis-ci-set-token.png 'Pass the dev to token to Travis')